CarloWood/linuxviewer/src/vulkan/pipeline/README.md

 ```

 where the `MyPipelineCharacteristicX` classes must be derived from `vulkan::pipeline::CharacteristicRange` (or `vulkan::pipeline::Characteristic` when
-it doesn't represent a range -- although that class in turn is derived from `vulkan::pipeline::CharacteristicRange`, simply with a range size of 1).
+it doesn't represent a range -- although that class in turn is derived from `vulkan::pipeline::CharacteristicRange` with simply a range size of 1).

 When derived from `vulkan::pipeline::Characteristic` the following virtual functions must be overridden: